Categories: Science

 Before & After: How did Curiosity’s landing compare to NASA’s expectations

-About a month ago NASA released Hollywood-style trailer detailing how it planned the landing of its Curiosity Rover would happen.
+About a month ago NASA released a Hollywood-style trailer detailing how it planned the landing of its Curiosity Rover would happen.
 We know that the “Seven minutes of terror” went according to plan, so let’s see how NASA’s preview of the landing looked compared to what the Mars Reconnaissance Orbiter and the rover itself recorded.

 First off, here’s what NASA said was going to happen.